-Once the barbeque has cooled, wipe down as required with warm soapy water.
+• Once BBQ has cooled, wipe down as required with warm soapy water.

 Storing your Barbeque

 Your barbeque is designed to be used outdoors.
 However, just like a car, you will prolong the life of the appliance if you store it out of direct exposure to the elements when not in use.
 Ideally: